-5.2.0 Construction Assessment of Program Permittees continue to assess program elements that were described in the previous permit, modify as necessary, and develop and implement new elements, as necessary, to continue reducing the discharge of pollutants from the MS4 to the MEP.
-Met Goal 5.2.1 Ordinance Construction Permittees continue to assess program elements that were described in the previous permit, modify as necessary, and develop and implement new elements, as necessary, to continue reducing the discharge of pollutants from the MS4 to the MEP.
-Met Goal 5.2.2 Construction Plan Oversight Construction A construction site stormwater runoff control program was developed and implemented to assure adequate design, implementation, and maintenance of BMPs at construction sites within the MS4s' service areas to reduce pollutant discharges and protect water quality.
-Oversight, training and outreach are progressing.
+MCM(s) Measurable Goal(s) (Based on concept of Maximum Extent Practical) Explain progress toward goal or how goal was achieved.
+If the goal was not accomplished, please explain Construction 5.2.0 Assessment of Program Permittees continue to assess program elements described in the previous permit, modify as necessary, and develop and implement new elements, as needed, to continue reducing the discharge of pollutants from the MS4 to the MEP.
+Met Goal Construction 5.2.1 Ordinance Permittees continue to assess program elements described in the previous permit, modify as necessary, and develop and implement new elements, as necessary, to continue reducing the discharge of pollutants from the MS4 to the MEP.
+Met Goal Construction 5.2.2 Construction Plan Oversight A construction site stormwater runoff control program was developed and implemented to assure adequate design, implementation, and maintenance of BMPs at construction sites within the MS4s' service areas to reduce pollutant discharges and protect water quality.
+Oversight, training, and outreach are progressing.
 This year, a regional approach is under assessment.
 The program will be fully developed by Year 5.
-Met Goal 5.2.3 Site inspections Construction The LRGVSWTF construction site stormwater runoff control program has an inspection/ enforcement component.
+Met Goal Construction 5.2.3 Site inspections The LTSTF construction site stormwater runoff control program has an inspection/ enforcement component.
 The MS4s developed or are developing procedures for site inspection and enforcement of control measures.
 The MS4s will continue to evaluate staff and identify resources to implement and improve this BMP.
 The MS4s are considering privatization of this BMP.
 The program will be fully developed by Year 5.
-Met Goal Construction 5.2.4 Training The LRGVSWTF did not develop a contractor certification program but developed a training program for the TPDES regulated community that included courses, webinars and other events solicited to and attend by contractors, engineers, and other professionals.
-The LRGVSWTF will continue to develop education requirements, course curricula, continuing education classes, training, and other activities that will assure competent project managers will oversee TPDES regulated activities within construction sites within the MS4s' permitted areas.
-The LRGVSWTF will continue to work with partnerships to review certification programs within the State.
-Task Force will begin offering training and fully implement this Met Goal
+Met Goal Construction 5.2.4 Training The LTSTF did not develop a contractor certification program but developed a training program for the TPDES regulated community that included courses, webinars and other events solicited to and attended by contractors, engineers, and other professionals.
+The LTSTF will continue to develop education requirements, course curricula, continuing education classes, training, and other activities that will assure competent project managers will oversee TPDES regulated activities within construction sites within the MS4s' permitted areas.
+The LTSTF will continue to work with partnerships to review certification programs within the State.
+The Task Force will begin offering training and fully implement this BMP by Year 5.
+Met Goal